 Our program follows contemporary recovery principles and is led by NATO-certified Ukrainian military psychologists.

 We support not only veterans, but also the people close to them.
-Dedicated sessions help family members understand how to navigate stress, change, and healing together.
+Dedicated sessions help family members understand how to navigate stress, change, and heal together.

 Each participant attends with a trusted companion — a partner, friend, or family member.
 After two weeks at camp, they return to their home communities equipped to help other veterans reintegrate.